rotators/Fo1in2/Tools/ModdersPack/scripting/README.txt

     arrays.html - manual for sfall arrays

 If you are/will be using sfall Script Editor, don't forget to check out new compiler documentation in .\compiler\sslc_readme.html.
-There are numerious new syntax features and extensions to SSL (Star-Trek Scripting Language).
+There are numerous new syntax features and extensions to SSL (Star-Trek Scripting Language).